Maria-13/HabitTracker/README.md

 # HabitTracker
-UPD: this is a new iteration of the project which includes user's view after logging into the system and allows to create/add habits (with js queries).
+UPD: this is a new iteration of the project which includes user's view after logging into the system and allows to create/add habits (with js queries) or delete habits that are no longer needed.
 The calendar and steaks views are omitted as possible steps for future iterations.

 Problem statement: new habits can improve the quality of our lives and sometimes can change our life experience.
 However, it can be challenging to maintain new habits for a long period of time.
 When we're trying to set new habits, we have to deal with a lot of resistance.
 To make this easier, we need a feedback loop.